 Respect Other’s Boundaries – Respecting others boundaries is a sign of self-respect and how to maintain harmony in any relationship.
 Who doesn’t want that?
 Not me!

-Vulnerability – Setting aside the mask we hide behind can simply save lives and connect on a soul level.
+Vulnerability – Setting aside the mask we hide behind can simply save lives and connect us on a soul level.
 Not so easy to do because we are afraid of being judged and criticized.
 Vulnerability is courage in disguise, not weakness.

 Self-Love – Give this one gift to yourself because your body, soul, and spirit depend on it.
 We were taught to always to love others, not how to love ourselves.
 Love yourself while loving others.
-Loving yourself will help teach you how to love others well.
+Loving yourself will help guide you on how to love others well.
 It’s a win, win for all.